Wedding costs nobody tells you about

 If you and your bridesmaids are planning on getting ready in a hotel suite, pay attention to check in/check out times.
 You will often need to book the room for two nights in order to have the morning to get ready.
 If this is the case, why not all stay together the night before?

 You may be given a ceremonial certificate from your celebrant at your wedding, but this will not legally change your name.
-For those who wish to change their surname, you will need an official marriage license, which can range from $20 to $100 depending on where you are getting married.
-Also remember this is something you will have to apply for and isn’t automatically sent.
+For those who wish to change their surname, you will need an official marriage certificate, which costs approx $50 from Births Deaths & Marriages in the state that you were married (in Australia).
+This is something you can usually apply for online after you are married, but give Births Deaths & Marriages about 30 days to register your marriage first.

 Preserving your gown